verida/blockchain-contracts/VDA-StorageNode-Registry/README.md

 ## Dependencies

-This contract has no dependencies to any verida contracts:
+This contract has dependency to following Verida contracts:
+- `@verida/common-contract` : Use `EnumerableSet.StringSet` in the `VDAStorageNodeFacet.sol`

 ## Testing